Medically reviewed by Drugs.com. Last updated on Jul 27, 2020.

 Obesity: Short-term (few weeks) adjunct in the management of exogenous obesity

 Pharmacotherapy for weight loss is recommended only for obese patients with a body mass index ≥30 kg/m2, or ≥27 kg/m2 in the presence of other risk factors such as hypertension, diabetes, and/or dyslipidemia or a high waist circumference; therapy should be used in conjunction with a comprehensive weight management program.

 Hypersensitivity or idiosyncrasy to diethylpropion or other sympathomimetic amines; advanced arteriosclerosis, severe hypertension; pulmonary hypertension; hyperthyroidism; glaucoma; agitated states, history of drug abuse; during or within 14 days following MAO inhibitor therapy, concurrent use with other anorectic agents

-Immediate release: 25 mg 3 times daily
+Immediate release: 25 mg 3 to 4 times daily

-Controlled release: 75 mg once daily at midmorning
+Controlled release: 75 mg once daily

 Refer to adult dosing.

-Children >16 years: Refer to adult dosing.
+Adolescents >16 years: Refer to adult dosing.

 Immediate release: Administer 1 hour before meals; may also administer 1 tablet midevening (to overcome night hunger).

-Controlled release: Do not crush tablet; administer at midmorning.
+Controlled release: Swallow whole; administer at midmorning.